weka/terraform-gcp-weka/README.md

 nfs_setup_protocol                     = false
 ```

-<br>In order to create stateless clients, need to set variable:
+<br>In order to create stateless clients, you need to set this variable:
 ```hcl
 nfs_setup_protocol = true
 ```